How can urban residents design and live in environments that promote physical and mental health?

 Innospark Ventures Prize

 The Innospark Ventures Prize is open to AI-based solutions from across the cybersecurity, education, healthcare, life sciences, and business services sectors focused in the United States.
 The prize is funded by Innospark Ventures, which invests in founders and ideas that leverage advanced artificial intelligence to create a differential and disruptive impact for our economy and society.
 Up to $100,000 will be granted to up to four eligible Solver teams from across any of Solve's current Global Challenges.

 UN Women She Innovates Prize for Gender-Responsive Innovation

-Solutions that are women-led or use innovation to advance the needs of women and girls are eligible for the UN Women She Innovates Prize for Gender-Responsive Innovation.
-This prize is founded by UN Women Global Innovation Coalition for Change and is made possible by Johnson & Johnson, which believes that a good idea can come from anyone, anywhere.
-Within Solve's Healthy Cities Challenge, Johnson & Johnson will support one prize recipient with up to $30,000 in prize funding.
+Solutions that are women-led or use innovation to advance the needs of women and girls are eligible for the UN Women She Innovates Prize for Gender-Responsive Innovation, founded by UN Women Global Innovation Coalition for Change and made possible by Johnson & Johnson and EY.
+Up to $60,000 in She Innovates Prize funding will be provided across two recipients within Solve’s Healthy Cities and Community-Driven Innovation Challenges.
+Within Solve's Healthy Cities Challenge, Johnson & Johnson — which believes that a good idea can come from anyone, anywhere — will support one prize recipient with up to $30,000 in prize funding.
 The selected Healthy Cities solution should focus on a life-enhancing, innovative approach to delivering quality healthcare to vulnerable populations, especially through community health workers and clinics.